-In terms of financial support, Immigration, Refugees and Citizenship Canada has outlined the minimum income for families before they’ll be considered for the parent and grandparent visa.
+In terms of financial support, the Immigration, Refugees and Citizenship Canada (IRCC) has outlined the minimum income for families before they’ll be considered for the parent and grandparent visa.
 If you plan to travel alone to visit a single child, she or he requires a minimum income of $30,286.
 For a four-person family, the minimum LICO will be $45,206, while a seven-person family will require a yearly income of at least $64,381.
 For each member of a family above seven persons, the minimum income requirement rises by $6,555.

 Reasons For Inadmissibility

 There are a variety of reasons why the Canadian government may disallow your visit on grounds of inadmissibility.
 According to the IRCC website, you may be denied entry if:

 - You've been convicted of a crime outside of Canada, or have committed an act that would be considered a crime in Canada.